sxsexe/Frieza/README.md

 # Frieza
-Frieza Engine - 3D Game Engine
+Frieza Engine - My Own 3D Game Engine - Based on The Hazel of Cherno